 Officials have previously stated that Saudi Arabia does not want to forego its option to use antipersonnel mines in the future.
 In October 2010, the government stated, “the Kingdom of Saudi Arabia seeks the elimination and destruction of anti-personnel mines.
 The Kingdom has contributed over 4.5 million U.S. dollars to this cause.”
 In December 2010, a Saudi official told the Monitor that “his country policy on landmine[s] has not changed.”

-Saudi Arabia has participated as an observer in most recent meetings of the Convention, including the Fifteenth Meeting of States Parties in Santiago, Chile, in November–December 2016.
-It attended as an observer at the convention’s Third Review Conference in Maputo, Mozambique, but did not make any statements.
+Saudi Arabia has participated as an observer in most recent meetings of the treaty, including the Seventeenth Meeting of States Parties in Geneva in November 2018.
+It attended as an observer at the treaty’s Third Review Conference in Maputo, Mozambique, but did not make any statements.

 Use, production, transfer, and stockpiling

-Previously, in 2008, Saudi Arabia stated to the Monitor, “the Kingdom has not produced nor exported any type of mines…The Kingdom possesses a stockpile of old anti-personnel mines however; these mines have never been used.
+In 2008, Saudi Arabia stated to the Monitor, “the Kingdom has not produced nor exported any type of mines…The Kingdom possesses a stockpile of old anti-personnel mines however; these mines have never been used.
 There are no stockpiles of American-owned anti-personnel mines inside the Kingdom.”
 It went on to note that it has “a number of legislations and procedures…that regulate importing, producing and storing anti-personnel mines.”
 Previously, in February 2002 Saudi official confirmed for the first time that the country maintained a stockpile of antipersonnel mines, but no details were provided.